 This is something I always ruminate over when planning a trip.
 In this case, I would say that Barcelona merits a minimum of 2 days and 2 nights.
 Three days would be even better, and you would not be bored.
 However, in 2 days and 2 nights you can accomplish the major sights and feel like you covered the city’s highlights.
 You could relaxed more and enjoy the city, the beach, and several good museums with more time, but you can definitely cover the major sights in that amount of time.
 It’s really up to you and how you like to travel.
 If you spend 2 days in the city, this is how I would spend them:

 Day 1: First thing in the morning, I would stroll down the Ramblas from Placa de Catalunya toward the water—it is much more enjoyable and less congested at that time of day (stopping at La Boquería market for breakfast).
 Then, I would dedicate Day 1 to the Gaudí sights of Barcelona (more details on Gaudí later).
 From down near the water on the Ramblas, I would hop the L3 Metro at the Drassanes stop (direction: Canyelles) and take it 3 stops up to Passeig de Grácia, see the Block of Discord and walk 3 blocks up from there to Casa Milà (also known as La Pedrera)–it is worth the admission cost just to get on the roof, and the apartment is interesting, too.
 After that, walk back to the Passeig de Grácia Metro stop and take the L2 Metro (direction: Pep Ventura) 3 stops to Sagrada Família (exit toward Pl de la Sagrada Família, it’s right there).
 Sagrada Família Church is probably the best site in all of Barcelona.
 Book ahead if you want to get inside–highly recommended (see Sagrada Família info below).
-Finally, take a taxi from Sagrada Família to Park Güell and wander around (about 8 euros for the taxi, park entrance is free).
+Finally, take a taxi from Sagrada Família to Park Güell and wander around (about 8 euros for the taxi).
 I would finish my day with tapas and a good pitcher of sangria–good recommendation under Food.

 Day 2: I would probably go back to La Boquería for breakfast in the morning (if you liked it and don’t already have breakfast included in your hotel rate).
 Then I would walk around the Barri Gòtic Neighborhood–an easy walk from the market–and visit the Cathedral (free until 12:45pm, after 5 euros).
 From there, it probably depends upon the weather.
 If it is a sunny summer day, I recommend spending some of your day at the beach.
 The sandy beaches were nice, and fine to relax on a towel (rental information under Beaches).
 Otherwise, you could visit the Picasso Museum or do that in the evening if you visit the beach.
 I has the most extensive collection of his early, realistic works and an encompassing collection of his different periods, so if you are a fan, it’s a must-see.
 Placa d’Espanya is worth a look if you have some extra time (the Monjüic Castle is over that way, as well).
 I also recommend finding a good paella somewhere for lunch if you enjoy seafood.
 In the evening, I would join the countless others on their paseo (walk) down the Ramblas which comes to life at night.